Millfield Mine disaster

 The Millfield Mine disaster occurred November 5, 1930, at the Sunday Creek Coal Company Poston Mine Number 6 in Dover Township, Athens County, Ohio.
 It was the state's worst mine disaster, killing 82 men.
-Sigmund Kozma was the last remaining survivor of the disaster, passing away on January 3, 2009.
+Sigmund Kozma was the last remaining survivor of the disaster, dying on January 3, 2009.

-Disaster
+The Disaster

 Poston Mine Number 6 was said to be the Sunday Creek Coal Company's best mine and safest in the Hocking Valley.
 The explosion occurred 10,200 feet from the main shaft around 11:45 am.
 It was the result of an accumulation of gas in section 6 North, which was known for being gassy.
 The ignition was believed to be caused by an electrical arc between a fallen trolley wire and the rail.
 The section of the trolley rail where the explosion occurred was broken and therefore inactive.
 There was no reason for power to be on that line.
 The explosion caused many of the walls to cave in, wrecking the interior.
 It was so powerful that cars were pulled off tracks and beams were twisted up to 760 feet from the main shaft.
 Equipment was also found scorched near the explosion site.

 The mine had recently undergone improvement and they were in the process of making more.
-The President of Sunday Creek Coal Company, W.E.
+The president of Sunday Creek Coal Company, W.E.
 Tytus, was giving other top executives a tour of the new safety equipment at the time of the explosion.
 They entered the main shaft half an hour previous to the explosion and had made it about one and a half miles into the mine.
 These men were killed in the disaster.